garysweaver/unplutofy/README.md

 ### Clone the Project's Git Repository

-Got to your favorite directory and clone the repo:
+Change directory to your favorite directory and clone the repo:

     git clone http://github.com/garysweaver/unplutofy.git